laravel/docs/http-tests.md

     $response->assertJsonPath($path, $expectedValue);

-For example, if the JSON response returned by your application contains the following data:
+For example, if the following JSON response is returned by your application:

 ```js
 {